-As at December 31, 2023, a number of standards, interpretations, and amendments thereto have been issued by the IASB, which are not effective for these consolidated financial statements.
-None of these new standards are expected to have a significant effect on the consolidated financial statements of the Credit Union.
+As at December 31, 2024, a number of standards, interpretations, and amendments thereto have been issued by the IASB, which are not effective for these consolidated financial statements.
+None of these new standards are expected to have a significant effect on the consolidated financial statements of the Credit Union with the exception of IFRS 18 which replaces IAS 1 and sets out the requirements for the presentation and disclosure of information in the financial statements.
+The standard introduces new defined subtotals to be presented in the Consolidated Statements of Comprehensive Income, disclosure of management-defined performance measures and requirements for grouping of information.
+This standard will be effective for Affinity on January 1, 2027.
+Affinity is currently assessing the impact of adopting this standard on its Consolidated Financial Statements.